Huaqiu-Electronics/kicad-nextpcb-plugin/README.md

 [华秋DFM](https://dfm.hqpcb.com/)
 you can use the HQ DFM Gerber Viewer to double check your manufacturing files, adjust board parameters

-### About HQ NextPCB
+### About NextPCB

-HQ NextPCB specializes in reliable multilayer PCB manufacture and assembly, and like KiCad, our goal is to enable engineers to build tomorrow's electronics.
+NextPCB specializes in reliable multilayer PCB manufacture and assembly, and like KiCad, our goal is to enable engineers to build tomorrow's electronics.
 NextPCB is working with KiCad to provide smart tools to simplify the progression from design to physical product.
 With 3 major factories catering to prototyping, mass production and PCB assembly, and over 15 years of engineering expertise, NextPCB believes our industrial experience will prove invaluable to KiCad users and the PCB design community.

 We are a [KiCad Platinum Sponsor](https://www.nextpcb.com/blog/kicad-nextpcb-platinum-sponsorship).